Note: This is the first in a series of Lifecycle Planning articles for every age group.

 - Pay down debt — and keep debt low.
 Once basic financial priorities are covered, it is wise for these individuals to start focusing on paying down any debt they might have accumulated at this point in their lives.
 For many 20-somethings, this consists of student-loan debt, credit card debt they may have incurred while in college, and possibly a car loan.

 Ideally, debt payments should be part of the monthly budget, as amortizing debt like student loans and car payments usually must be repaid according to a fixed schedule.
 Credit card debt is what can get many people in their 20s in the most long-term financial trouble.
 Sometimes, 20-somethings fall into the trap of just making the minimum payment on their credit card bills.
 Doing so can stretch credit card debt out for many years and result in hundreds (or even thousands) of dollars in extra interest expense.
+If you want to reduce your interest payments and lower your debt, try the free Debt Optimizer by MoneyTips.

-Instead, young adults should put as much money as they possibly can toward paying down their credit card balances — with the goal of paying off credit card debt in full as soon as possible.
+Young adults should put as much money as they possibly can toward paying down their credit card balances — with the goal of paying off credit card debt in full as soon as possible.
 Then, credit card balances should be paid in full every month to avoid interest charges.
 Establishing this discipline in the 20s can help avoid a lifetime of debt problems.

 - Start saving for retirement.
 For individuals in their 20s, retirement can seem like it is an eternity away.
 That’s why it often falls to the bottom of the financial priority list.
 “There’s plenty of time to save for retirement later, when I’m making more money and getting closer to retirement age,” is how the thinking often goes.